PatrickEMcLean/workingpico/content/2013/redesign.md

 ## Constructively Dissatisfied

 To paraphrase H.L.
 Mencken, "Every decent person is ashamed of the web they browse."
-Sure, the internet an incredible medium, but most of the bandwidth is devoted to porn, theft and animated gifs of some teenage boy nutshotting himself on a rusty railing to cruel laugher of camera-holding hyenas.
+Sure, the internet is an incredible medium, but most of the bandwidth is devoted to porn, theft and animated gifs of some teenage boy nutshotting himself on a rusty railing to cruel laugher of camera-holding hyenas.

 Twitter can be used for amazing things.
 But mostly it's a running tally of what people had for lunch.
 Don't even get me started on Instagram and Facebook.